alekseyl/mini-apivore/README.md

 Original project: https://github.com/westfieldlabs/apivore

-So main credits are for the apivore authors, this is 60% copy/paste of original project.
+So base credits are for the apivore authors, this is 60% copy/paste of original project.
 Rem: didn't forked cause didn't expect it to be a relatively small changes.

 ## What's new/different
 * Swagger schema can be loaded from file.
 One schema per MiniTestClass.